J.F.Drew © 2000-2013

 Other amateurs have built versions of the controller and are willing to share their diagrams and gerber files.

 I like the SM approach, let’s face it, it is more modern.
 If there is ever another version from me I will probably use SM, however I still have many leaded components to use so it may be a while.
 Here’s a board made by Mats SM0RJV.
 Mats has offered to provide Gerber files on request.
 Later they will be put on this site.
 Mats is still experimenting, the missing components at bottom right are zero resistance resistors as jumpers to select different functionality.
 He’s making a nice job of his single sided board (groundplane bottom).
-I’m awaiting a new batch of boards (23 Nov 2014)
+New bare boards have arrived and are available for $20 each.

 |Two Metre Rcvr|